garybm/tap-room/README.md

 * Open the Terminal in your computer
 * Make sure you're in your Desktop directory
-* Clone the repository `git clone`: https://github.com/garybm/site-rebuild
+* Clone the repository `git clone`: https://github.com/garybm/tap-room
 * In your Terminal, navigate to the project site-rebuild
 * Run `npm install` in the terminal to install dependencies
-* Run `ng serve --open` in your terminal: The ng serve command launches the server.
-The --open (or just -o) option automatically opens your browser to http://localhost:4200/.
+* Run `npm run start` in your terminal: The npm run startcommand launches the server.
+The `start` option automatically opens your browser to http://localhost:8080/#/.

 ### Known Bugs

 * Media queries have not been applied, the site is currently available only on Desktop view.

 ### Technologies Used
-* HTML
-* SCSS
+* React
-* Angular
+* JSX
-* Typescript
+* CSS
-* Firebase
+* Firebase (to be implemented)

 ## Support and contact details